Bisma6405/Pneumonia_detector/README.md

 ---

-*Built with ❤️ using Transfer Learning on ResNet18*
+*Built  using Transfer Learning on ResNet18*